FraMan97/prometis/README.md

     * **Local Peer API:** It runs on `localhost` to serve the frontend UI and handle user actions (like sending messages or fetching peers).

     * **Onion Peer API:** It spawns its own Tor process to create a public `.onion` address.
-It listens on this address to receive E2EE messages and file requests from other peers.
+It listens on this address to start sessions, receive E2EE messages and file requests from other peers.

-2.  **The Web Frontend (HTML/JS):** A simple UI served to the user's browser.
+2.  **The Web Frontend (HTML/JS):** A simple and raw UI served to the user's browser.
 It only ever communicates with the `localhost` backend.